lale-help/lale-help/README.md

 * run only one test or subsets of them with: `bin/rake SPEC=path/to/spec/file/or/directory`

 * parallelize tests, i.e. run subsets of tests in separate processes in parallel.
 This puts a lot of load on the test machine though and may produce more timing issues (leading to intermittent test failures) on insufficient hardware.

+* (TODO) debugging tests that only fail some times (intermittently failing tests): use an endless loop in bash (or Ruby) to repeatedly run the same spec; open multiple shells to overload the system. observe the logs (maybe set log level debug and activate Capybara/Poltergeist debug logs)

 ## Styleguide